 - Hypovolemic shock: Due to severe blood loss

-The prognosis for ectopic pregnancies that are diagnosed early and managed properly is generally good.
-However, these are diagnosed late, and progress to complications can have a poor prognosis and increased mortality of the mother.
+The prognosis for ectopic pregnancies that are diagnosed early and managed correctly is generally good.
+However, these are diagnosed late, and progressing to complications can have a poor prognosis and increased mother mortality.

 When to contact the doctor or hospital? / How to identify the emergency or complications?

 It is advisable to seek immediate medical attention at the first sign of bleeding and pelvic pain after a positive pregnancy test to rule out an Ectopic Pregnancy.
-If at any time during pregnancy there is heavy bleeding with abdominal pain or pelvic pain, seeking immediate medical attention is warranted.
+If there is heavy bleeding with abdominal pain or pelvic pain at any time during pregnancy, seeking immediate medical attention is warranted.

 Indications for hospitalization if required

-Suggested clinical specialist/ Departments to consult for this condition
+Suggested clinical specialists/ Departments to consult for this condition